Alternanthera: Description

 These are annual or perennial herbs or subshrubs.
 While some of the better-known species are aquatic plants, most are terrestrial.
 They take many forms, from prostrate to erect to floating.
 The leaves are oppositely arranged.
 The inflorescence is a spike or a rounded head occurring in the leaf axils or the ends of branches.
 The flowers have 5 tepals.
 There are 3 to 5 stamens which are fused into a rim at the bases, and 5 pseudostaminodes, appendages between the stamens that are not true staminodes.
 The fruit is a utricle containing one seed.

 The genus Alternanthera contains both terrestrial and aquatic species.
 The photosynthetic pathway varies in this genus: Some species undergo C3 carbon fixation, one clade of 17 species has acquired the C4 pathway, and yet other species have an intermediate C3-C4 pathway.

 Species

 It is not yet clear how many species belong in the genus.
 Estimates range between 80 and 200.
+Plants of the World Online accepts 106 species.